Rayo's number

-Rayo's number is a large number named after Mexican philosophy professor Agustín Rayo.
-It has been claimed to be the largest named number.
-It was originally defined in a "big number duel" at the Massachusetts Institute of Technology on 26 January 2007.
+Rayo's number is a large number named after Mexican philosophy professor Agustín Rayo, who defined it during a "Big Number Duel" at the Massachusetts Institute of Technology (MIT) on 26 January 2007.
+At the time, it was claimed to be the largest named number, as its size vastly exceeds even other notable large numbers such as Graham's number and TREE(3).

 Definition

 The definition of Rayo's number is a variation on the definition:

 The smallest number bigger than any finite number named by an expression in any language of first-order set theory in which the language uses only a googol symbols or less.

 Specifically, an initial version of the definition, which was later clarified, read "The smallest number bigger than any number that can be named by an expression in the language of first-order set-theory with less than a googol (×10^100) symbols".

 The formal definition of the number defines a predicate $\mbox{Sat}$ according to the following second-order formula, where $[\phi]$ is a Gödel-coded formula and $s$ is a variable assignment: